open-ephys/stimjim/README.md

 # Specifications:

  - Two independently-controllable output channels, each with both current and voltage output modes
- - Total cost: $131 USD.
+ - Total cost: $190 USD.
- - Output range in current mode: -833uA to +833uA.
+ - Output range in current mode: -3.33mA to +3.33mA.
  - Pulse width in current mode: down to 50 us.
- - Output range in voltage mode: -12V to 12V.
+ - Output range in voltage mode: -15V to 15V.
  - Pulse width in current mode: down to 10 us.
- - In current mode, +-11V compliance voltage (+/-833uA output possible for resistances up to 13k, +-110uA possible for resistances up to 100k)
+ - In current mode, +-13.7V compliance voltage (+/-3.33uA output possible for resistances up to 4k, +-137uA possible for resistances up to 100k)
+ - Powered by USB
- - Channels are isolated from power supply (but not from each other).
+ - Channels are isolated from power supply and from each other.
  - Onboard ADC measurement of actual output current or voltage

 # Building your own microstim: